JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 **KAELARYS** (dry, amused despite herself)
 Really?
 Marble?

 Lyra beams, triumphant.
-She steps in closer, slipping her arms around Kaelarys in a sudden, unguarded sisterly hug.
+She steps in closer, slipping her arms around Kaelarys in a sudden, unguarded sisterly side hug.

 Kaelarys stiffens for a fraction of a beat — then releases, allowing herself to be held.
 The smirk lingers, softening into something rarer: a true smile.

-(HOLD — the two of them, pressed together in quiet, the tapestry looming behind.
+(HOLD — the two of them, pressed together in quiet, both gazing at the tapestry.
 Stone and song, finally touching.)

 Lyra tilts her head against Kaelarys’ shoulder, still smiling.

-Kaelarys raises her arms, holding them against Lyra's.
+Kaelarys raises her arms, pressing her hands against Lyra's arms.

 Lyra grins, emboldened.